rweng/jquery-datatables-rails/Readme.md

     fnDrawCallback: (oSettings) ->
       responsiveHelper.respond()
 ```
-1. To use see the author of responsive files and follow the instructions as described on [datatables_responsive]
+1. To use see the author of responsive files and follow the instructions as described on [datatables-responsive]

 ## Plugins